Starrcade (2000): Storylines

-The event featured wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main feud heading into Starrcade was between Scott Steiner and Sid Vicious over the WCW World Heavyweight Championship.
 Steiner won the title from Booker T at Mayhem, the previous pay-per-view event.
 The following night on WCW Monday Nitro, Vicious was announced as Steiner's opponent in the title match at Starrcade following Steiner defeating Stevie Ray in a retirement match.
 Vicious and Steiner brawled on the shows leading up to Starrcade.

 Another feud was between the Perfect Event and the Insiders (Diamond Dallas Page and Kevin Nash) over the WCW World Tag Team Championship.
 The Perfect Event was a part of The Natural Born Thrillers group, and Nash was their mentor.
 However, on the November 6 edition of Nitro, the Natural Born Thrillers turned on Nash, and Nash teamed with Page to feud with the group.
 At Mayhem, the Insiders won the title, but were stripped of it on the December 4 edition of Nitro due to a technicality concerning the ending of the match.
 The Perfect Event was awarded the title, and a rematch was made for Starrcade.

-On the October 2 edition of Nitro, Vince Russo, an authority figure, made Bill Goldberg begin an undefeated streak.
+On the October 2 edition of Nitro, Vince Russo, an authority figure, made Goldberg begin an undefeated streak.
 If Goldberg exceeded his previous streak of over 170 matches, he would be awarded a shot at the WCW World Heavyweight Championship.
-If he failed to do so, he would have to leave the company.
+If he failed to do so, he would have to leave WCW.
 Goldberg continued his streak, and Lex Luger challenged him on the October 30 edition of Nitro, starting their feud.
 Goldberg defeated Luger in a match at Mayhem.
 A rematch was made between them at Starrcade, and Luger attacked Goldberg on the following shows with a steel chair.
 The Sarge, who was credited for training Goldberg, also joined the feud, and aligned with Goldberg.
 Luger attacked The Sarge several times to taunt Goldberg.